Vacations which include hiking or trekking are ideal for adventurous travelers or travelers who love the outdoors.

 The Best Treks and Hikes in the World

 1. Climbing Mount Elbrus without a guide

 In 2017 we started a new page in our adventure traveling.
-We always liked outdoor activities and have done many hikes around the world but this year we attempted to climb mount Elbrus in Russia, the highest European peak.
+We always liked outdoor activities and have done many hikes worldwide, but this year we attempted to climb Mount Elbrus in Russia, the highest European peak.

-It was the moment we realised from now on we want to climb more mountains, conquer higher peaks, it’s very addictive.
-Now we’re planning our next expedition for 2018 this time to Kyrgyzstan to climb Lenin (Ibn Sina) peak, 7134m.
+It was the moment we realized that we want to climb more mountains and conquer higher peaks; it’s very addictive.
+Now we’re planning our next expedition for 2018, this time to Kyrgyzstan to climb Lenin (Ibn Sina) peak, 7134m.